coinop29/printcade-invaders/README.md

-# PrintCade: Invaders
+# PrintCade: Invaders (2014-2019)
 http://www.printcade.org
-A 1980s Arcade Game Built with Recycled Electronics by Jonah Brucker-Cohen and Michael Ang
+A 1980s Arcade Game Built with Recycled Electronics connected to a working version of Space Invaders. by Jonah Brucker-Cohen and Michael Ang

 With help from Justin Blinder